A Retelling of Shinto Myths 2: Sun Goddess Amaterasu Hides Herself in a Cave

-“My dear,” Omoi-Kane tapped Uzume’s hand gently.
-“While you aren’t completely wrong, I believe personal space, time, or empathy are all irrelevant in the face of this crisis involving our dear Sun Goddess Amaterasu.
+“My dear,” Omoi-Kane gently tapped Uzume’s hand.
+“While you aren’t completely wrong, I believe personal space, time, or empathy, are all irrelevant in the face of this crisis involving our dear Sun Goddess Amaterasu.
 For that matter, let us also not waste time debating the reason for this meaningless feud between her ladyship and her younger brother.
-Our concern is how to get the ladyship to resume her duties.
-I have a plan in mind.”
+Our concern is how to get the ladyship to resume her duties!
+I … have a plan in mind.”

 Omoi-Kane straightened himself.
 In the shuddering, rippling way only a magical floating blob of brain could.
-“As I mentioned, our objective is to convince Lady Amaterasu to willingly resume her duties.
+“As I mentioned, our objective is to convince the ladyship to willingly resume her duties.
 We could try reasoning with her, and given her gracious nature, I suppose she would eventually agree.
 However, with the world freezing as we speak, that takes too long.
 We need a faster solution.”

-“Then get to the point,” Tajikarao growled.
-“The way you speak, we would all be frozen solid by the time you finish.”
+“Then get to the point!”
+Tajikarao growled.
+“The way you speak, we would all be frozen solid by the time you’re done.”

 “Wait a minute,” Uzume interrupted.
 “You’re saying we make her … laugh?
 And she’d agree to anything afterward?”

 “Yes.
 To accomplish that, let’s have a festival!
 In the future, mortals would call this … a matsuri!
 Yes!
 A matsuri!
-We would set up a splendid Sakaki tree outside the cave and we would dance around it, while wearing our gayest!
+We would set up a splendid Sakaki tree outside the cave and we would dance around it while wearing our gayest!
 On the tree, let’s also hang magnificent jewels and a beautiful, beautiful mirror.
-When her ladyship is curious about the ruckus, she would peep from the cave and upon seeing her own glorious reflection in the mirror, she would be so mesmerized, she wouldn’t be able to stop herself from wandering to it.
+Intrigued by the ruckus, her ladyship would then peep from the cave and upon seeing her own glorious reflection in the mirror, she would be so mesmerized, she wouldn’t be able to stop herself from wandering to it.
 We can then quickly seal the darn cave.”

 Tajikarao stared.
 So did Uzume.
-When the heavenly dancer spoke again, her voice was pressed from the effort not to snap.
+When the heavenly dancer again spoke, her voice was pressed from the effort not to snap.
 “You think a plan like that would work, oh great God of Supreme Intelligence.
-The great Amaterasu, supreme goddess of the heavenly plains, would be dumb enough to fall for something as ridiculous as that?”
+The great Amaterasu, supreme goddess of the Heavenly Plains, would be dumb enough to fall for something as ridiculous as that?”

 “Did you not hear what I was saying?
 Of course it is ridiculous.
 It is meant to be ridiculous!
 Besides, what’s going to convince her ladyship to leave, is something else.”
 Omoi-Kane snaked over a tentacle to whisper into Uzume’s ear.
 Before he was halfway through, Uzume seized the tentacle and squeezed with all her godly might.

 “How dare you suggest that!” she spat.
 “You writhing slimeball!
-You slithering mess of impure thoughts!
+You slithering mess of impure notions!
 I always knew there’s a reason why you have so many eyes!”

 “What?
 What?”
 Tajikarao leapt between them.
 “Uzume, let go of him!
 He’s turning …”

 Hissing a little, Omoi-Kane whispered the plan to Tajikarao with another tentacle.
 The God of Physical Might went red in the face right away.
 “Etto … Sou desu ne … he chewed his lips.
 “I … I guess it might work.
-At, at the very least, it demonstrates to Lady Amaterasu how desperate we are for her to be back.
-The extent we will go to …”
+At, at the very least, it demonstrates to Lady Amaterasu how desperate we are for her to return.
+As in, the extent we will go to …”

 “Never!”
 Uzume cried.
 “Oh screw you, Taj!
 If you think the idea is great, why don’t you do it?”